HandyS11/React-Eat/README.md

 ## 📝 Purpose

 React-Eat is another application to order some foods on your mobile.
 You can see restaurants, add their articles in your basket and manage articles of your basket.
+In the ``Settings`` screen, you can edit your nickname.

 ## 🛠 Languages & tools